DragonBlame/tpf-dragons-edition/WABBAJACK.md

 [_What Wabbajack is and Why You Should Care_](https://www.reddit.com/r/skyrimmods/comments/mbfk5f/what_wabbajack_is_and_why_you_should_care/).

 If you would like to learn more general information about the fork, be sure to visit its home page again [here](https://www.nexusmods.com/skyrimspecialedition/mods/51973).
-I would very strongly recommend to check _Questions & Answers_ section for the most popular questions asked by users of the add-on.
+I would very strongly recommend to check _Questions & Answers_ section for the most popular questions asked by users of the fork.

 ---